Duavee is back in stock with improved packaging

 Do not take additional estrogens, progestins, or estrogen agonists/antagonists while taking DUAVEE® (conjugated estrogens/bazedoxifene).

 Do not use estrogens to prevent heart disease, heart attacks, strokes, or dementia.

 Estrogen alone may increase the chance of getting blood clots or strokes.

 Using estrogens may increase the chance of getting dementia, based on a study of women 65 years of age or older.

-Do not use DUAVEE if you: have or had blood clots; are allergic to any of its ingredients; have unusual vaginal bleeding; have or had certain cancers (eg, uterine or breast), liver problems, or bleeding disorders; or are pregnant, may become pregnant, or are breastfeeding a baby.
+Do not use DUAVEE if you: have or had blood clots; are allergic to any of its ingredients; have unusual vaginal bleeding; have or had certain cancers (eg, uterine or breast), liver problems, or bleeding disorders; or are pregnant.

 The most common side effects include muscle spasms, nausea, diarrhea, upset stomach, abdominal pain, throat pain, dizziness, and neck pain.

 DUAVEE is used after menopause for women with a uterus to reduce moderate-to-severe hot flashes and to help reduce the chances of developing osteoporosis.

 If you use DUAVEE only to prevent osteoporosis due to menopause, talk with your healthcare provider about whether a different treatment or medicine without estrogens might be better for you.
 DUAVEE should be taken for the shortest time possible and only for as long as treatment is needed.
 You and your healthcare provider should talk regularly about whether you still need treatment with DUAVEE.